Mappboy/YMAC_Returns/Instructions.md

-Instructions
+#Instructions
 On the user deployment machine.
 This is all done from the command line.
 I am guessing if you are on window your best bet might be to use powershell
 Install:
     Boto: pip install boto3         (see https://boto3.readthedocs.org/en/latest/guide/quickstart.html)
     AWSCLI: pip install awscli      (http://docs.aws.amazon.com/cli/latest/reference/index.html#cli-aws)
     fabric: pip install fabric

-Decide if we run from shell or in fabfile in any case: aws iam create-group --group-name root_YMAC_return aws iam create-group --group-name YMAC_return_basic
+This should all be done in boto by running fab once cloned Decide if we run from shell or in fabfile in any case: aws iam create-group --group-name root_YMAC_return aws iam create-group --group-name YMAC_return_basic